Allegheny-Mozilla-Fellows/courseMaterials/README.md

-# curricularEthics
+# Course Materials

-Coming soon: teaching tools (exercises, activities, labs with an ethical component) for a sample of application courses.
+This repository contains a summary of ethics-related content of application CS courses at Allegheny.